PostHog & GDPR compliance

 Step 2: Deploy PostHog

 If using PostHog Cloud EU, simply follow the steps in the onboarding process to start sending events.
-Read our integration documentation for more information on sending events to PostHog.
+Read our getting started guides for more information on sending events to PostHog.

-Deploying PostHog onto your own infrastructure is straightforward and we provide support to help with any issues you encounter.
+Deploying PostHog onto your own infrastructure is straightforward but we do not provide support for self-hosted instances.
 You can follow our standard deployment guides to get started.

 Step 3: Security configuration

-Finally, we advise caution when installing, building and enabling plugins for your PostHog instance.
-Apps are a great way to share and augment data from your instance with other systems, but it’s essential to ensure you have the proper controls in place when sharing personal data outside of your self-hosted PostHog instance.
+We advise caution when installing, building, and enabling CDPs for your PostHog instance.
+CDPs are a great way to share and augment data from your instance with other systems, but it's essential to ensure you have the proper controls in place when sharing personal data outside of your self-hosted PostHog instance.

 Since PostHog automatically captures data which can be personal data, you must provide a mechanism for the consensual capturing of that data.
 In the GDPR, this is called the right to be informed.